What It REALLY Means If You’ve Been Diagnosed With Anxiety or Depression

 Regardless of the type of formal treatment, you can try lots of things on your own to help yourself.
-The hardest part can be to find the wherewithal to try them.
+The hardest part can be finding the wherewithal to try them.

 - Attend to the basics: sleep, nourishment, movement, and emotional support.

 - Practice doing experiments: Check in with yourself just before and then after an activity (e.g. a 10 minute walk).
-Chances are you will feel better afterwards than before the activity.
+Chances are you will feel better after than before the activity.

-Pursuing help for an Anxiety or Depression diagnosis is an empowering form of taking charge of your life.
+Pursuing help for an anxiety or depression diagnosis is an empowering form of taking charge of your life.
 Maybe even a wake-up call to enhance meaning and quality.
-Take some breaths, and just one step at a time.

-I am Dr Elayne Daniels, a psychologist in the Boston area, who helps HSPS, people with an eating disorder, and/or those with Anxiety or Depression to move forward in their life and THRIVE!
+I am Dr Elayne Daniels, a psychologist in the Boston area who helps HSPs, people with eating disorders, and/or those with anxiety or depression to move forward in their lives and THRIVE!